 Volunteers from Hanging Rock's supporting Christian and Church of Christ Churches serve on the team of faculty.
 School teachers, ministers, parents, college and high school students are an example of those serving.
 Each Event Coordinator is responsible to provide faculty for his/her event.
-The faculty works directly with the campers as family group leaders, teachers, worship leaders, recreation directors, and dormitory chaperones.
+The faculty works directly with the campers as family group leaders, teachers, worship leaders, and dormitory chaperones.

 All camp sessions include Bible study and scripture memorization, praise and worship, missionary speakers, games and recreation.
 Included for grades 3-12 are swimming, hiking, lawn games, basketball, gaga ball, carpet-ball, ping-pong, foosball, indoor rock climbing and the giant swing.
 Additional activities for grades 5-12 include zip-lining, rappelling, a low-impact challenge course, archery, fishing, canoeing and paddle boating.
 Wilderness programs may include the above recreational activities with additional optional activities for 7-12th graders including canoeing, tubing, or horseback riding as planned by the Event Coordinator.